gramexrecipes/gramex-ml-workshop/tutorial.md

                     # `gramex init` will created it with configure your GitLab project to use a Runner.
                     # On any push to your repository, GitLab will look for the .gitlab-ci.yml file and start jobs on Runners according to the contents of the file, for that commit.

-Open a terminal, navigate to the project folder and run Gramex as follows:
+Open a terminal or command prompt, navigate to the project folder and run Gramex as follows:

 ```bash
 $ gramex
 ```

 When gramex starts running, you should be able to see some output logs.
 When you see the following lines, gramex start on default port `9988`